GabeScott/standard-works-vault/General Conference/1979 October - Happiness Now and Forever.md

 # Happiness Now and Forever

-*By Richard G. Scott - Of the First Quorum of the Seventy*
+By Elder Richard G. Scott - *Of the First Quorum of the Seventy*

 *Given in the October session of the 1979 General Conference*